Nickolazy/react-app/README.md

 # React App for Staging Moodle in CDG

-# deployed on gh-pages on url:
+Deployed on gh-pages on url:
 https://nickolazy.github.io/react-app/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.